MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-intro.md

 using RBAC can manage user roles and privileges to ensure there is not unauthorized or improper access to sensitive objects.

-In Materialize, Role-Based Access Control allows organization administrators to:
+In Materialize, RBAC allows organization administrators to:

 * determine which users have read or write permissions for specific objects